seegg/barebone-demo/README.md

 ```

-The useStore hook also accepts an optional function to test if
+The `useStore` hook also accepts an optional function to test if
-the local state should be updated when the store is updated.
+the local state should be updated along with the store.

-The check is done when the store is updating.
+This check is done when the store is updating.
 The new state and
-the old state is pass to the function as the first two arguments.
+the old state is pass to the function as the first two arguments for
+convenience and returns a boolean indicating whether the local state
+should be updated.

 ```ts
 const Counter = () => {